Mezhina/No-scripts/README.md

 # No scripts, only HTML and CSS

 > [!NOTE]
-> The folder contains examples of work without a Java script and additional libraries.
+> The folder contains examples of work without a Java script and additional libraries.<br/>
-> All modifications, movements and logic are solved using HTML and CSS
+> All modifications, movements and logic are solved using HTML and CSS.<br/>
 > Due to the fact that CSS is cached, this speeds up the interface.
 Here I will try to transfer part of the movement from scripts to the style sheet.

 ## Contents